September 2004

 A faculty member who holds a joint appointment is more likely to thrive and succeed in his or her academic career if his or her schools and colleges observe the principles below in carrying out their responsibilities to the faculty member.

-1. At the beginning of the joint appointment, the deans’ offices and department chairs (if applicable) of the two (or more) schools or colleges should clarify and agree on how they will engage in key procedures related to the faculty member’s academic career.
+- At the beginning of the joint appointment, the deans’ offices and department chairs (if applicable) of the two (or more) schools or colleges should clarify and agree on how they will engage in key procedures related to the faculty member’s academic career.

-Together, the appointing schools or colleges should agree on the procedures they will use to appoint, evaluate, promote, resolve disputes, or change employment conditions for jointly appointed faculty.
+Together, the appointing schools or colleges should agree on the procedures they will use to appoint, evaluate, promote, resolve disputes, or change employment conditions for jointly appointed faculty. - Whenever possible, the deans’ offices should agree on a single joint process for making promotion and tenure decisions about the jointly appointed faculty member.

 A unified process for evaluation for promotion and tenure is the clearest and simplest way to ensure that both schools and colleges are represented in the promotion process while reducing the faculty member’s sense of double jeopardy from duplicate processes.
 When it is not possible for the schools and colleges to agree on a single process, the deans’ offices should discuss the timing and key elements of the promotion processes in each academic unit so that the overall process can be streamlined, synchronized, and shortened.
-It is critical for each school or college to know what the other is doing and for the candidate or faculty member to know what each school or college is doing.
+It is critical for each school or college to know what the other is doing and for the candidate or faculty member to know what each school or college is doing. - One of the schools or colleges should agree to serve as the “administrative home.”

 Although each school or college must maintain strong links to the jointly appointed faculty member, one of the involved schools and colleges should be designated as the administrative home.
-The administrative homewill take the lead responsibility on personnel issues, central human resources reporting, appointment, promotions, and coordination of annual performance review, conflict resolution, and changes in employment.
+The administrative home will take the lead responsibility on personnel issues, central human resources reporting, appointment, promotions, and coordination of annual performance review, conflict resolution, and changes in employment.
 Often, but not always, the administrative home will be the school with the higher appointment fraction.
 Everyone involved should know which school or college is serving as the administrative home.

-Simultaneously, each department, academic program, or school/college in which a faculty member holds a joint academic appointment must share responsibility for communicating effectively and, where necessary, solving problems with the other academic unit(s) in which the faculty member also holds an appointment.
+Simultaneously, each department, academic program, or school/college in which a faculty member holds a joint academic appointment must share responsibility for communicating effectively and, where necessary, solving problems with the other academic unit(s) in which the faculty member also holds an appointment. - Each school or college should take deliberate steps to help the jointly appointed faculty member become integrated into the community.

 Each school or college should provide the faculty member with opportunities to participate broadly in the life of the academic community.
 Ideally, the faculty member will have a substantive role in the scholarly activities and organizational responsibilities of each department, school, or college where he or she has an appointment.
-It is especially important for the relevant schools or colleges to make special efforts on this front when the majority of a faculty member’s time is in a research institute but he or she holds tenure elsewhere.
+It is especially important for the relevant schools or colleges to make special efforts on this front when the majority of a faculty member’s time is in a research institute but he or she holds tenure elsewhere. - A jointly appointed faculty member’s overall effort and access to resources should be comparable, in total, to faculty who hold appointments in only one school or college.

 The schools and colleges that share faculty members should work together to ensure that faculty members who hold joint appointments are not excessively burdened and have access to resources that are comparable to those available to faculty with single appointments.
-Such resources may include mentoring, space, equipment, funding, and access to graduate students.
+Such resources may include mentoring, space, equipment, funding, and access to graduate students. - The evaluation procedures of the schools and colleges should acknowledge the faculty member’s multiple academic commitments and should take his or her interdisciplinary work into account.

 Evaluation procedures that work well for faculty within a single school or college may need to be modified for faculty members who have joint appointments.
 In particular, schools and colleges often need to make special efforts to evaluate the interdisciplinary work often done by faculty members with joint appointments with a different perspective than that of single disciplines.
-Both schools and colleges should make sure the faculty member understands the evaluation criteria that will be applied to his or her work.
+Both schools and colleges should make sure the faculty member understands the evaluation criteria that will be applied to his or her work. - The faculty member who holds a joint appointment must play an active role in helping the schools and colleges to collaborate effectively.

 The faculty member should make the effort to become familiar with each school’s or college’s expectations and procedures.
 If these procedures conflict, the faculty member should speak up in a timely way.
-The faculty member often has information that the department chairs or deans’ offices do not; the faculty member should inform the relevant administrators of issues that arise as a result of the joint appointment.
+The faculty member often has information that the department chairs or deans’ offices do not; the faculty member should inform the relevant administrators of issues that arise as a result of the joint appointment. - When the faculty member runs into problems with the joint appointment, the deans’ offices of the relevant schools or colleges should work together to address them.

-9. The University supports dry (0% effort) faculty appointments with an expectation that such appointments convey rights and responsibilities within the school or college making the appointment.
+- The University supports dry (0% effort) faculty appointments with an expectation that such appointments convey rights and responsibilities within the school or college making the appointment.

 At the time of making an appointment with 0% effort, the relevant Dean’s office should clarify expectations about the faculty member’s rights and responsibilities to the school/college, and should inform the school or college where the faculty member has his or her primary appointment.